bkuhlmann/milestoner/README.md

 Each `.milestonerrc` setting can be configured as follows:

-- `version`: By default it is left blank so you'll be prompted by the CLI.
-However, it can be nice to bump this version prior to each release and have the current version checked into source code at a per project level.
+- `version`: Useful if desired to have the current version checked into source code per project.
 The version, if set, will be used to tag the repository.
 If the version is a duplicate, an error will be thrown.
-When supplying a version, use this format: `<major>.<minor>.<maintenance>`.
+When supplying a version, it *must* be semantic: `<major>.<minor>.<maintenance>`.
 Example: `0.1.0`.
 - `git_commit_prefixes`: Should the default prefixes not be desired, you can define Git commit prefixes that match your style. *NOTE: Prefix order is important with the first prefix defined taking precedence over the second and so forth.*
   Special characters are allowed for prefixes but should be enclosed in quotes if used.
 To disable prefix usage